zengjixiang/jina/docs/concepts/serving/executor/instrumentation.md

 is propagated to the method for creating further user-defined child spans within the method.

 You can create custom spans to observe the operation's individual steps or record details and attributes with finer granularity.
-When tracing is enabled, Jina provides the OpenTelemetry Tracer implementation as an Executor class attribute that you can use to create new child spans.
+When tracing is enabled, Jina-serve provides the OpenTelemetry Tracer implementation as an Executor class attribute that you can use to create new child spans.
 The `tracing_context` method argument contains the parent span context using which a new span can be created to trace the desired operation in the method.

 If tracing is enabled, each Executor exports its traces to the configured exporter host via the [Span Exporter](https://opentelemetry.io/docs/reference/specification/trace/sdk/#span-exporter).
 The backend combines these traces for visualization and alerting.